XIFAXAN is believed to affect an underlying factor of IBS-D by directly attacking bacteria in the gut that may be linked to IBS-D symptoms1-7

-- Blocks one of the steps in the transcription of bacterial DNA to RNA1
+Blocks one of the steps in the transcription of bacterial DNA to RNA1

-- Inhibits bacterial protein synthesis1
+Inhibits bacterial

-- Inhibits bacterial growth1
+Inhibits bacterial growth1

 Mechanism of action is unknown and does not imply clinical efficacy

-- Less than 0.4% is absorbed from the GI tract
+Less than 0.4% is absorbed from the GI tract

-- There is an increased systemic exposure in patients with severe (Child-Pugh Class C) hepatic impairment.
-Caution should be exercised when administering XIFAXAN to these patients
+There is an increased systemic exposure in patients with severe (Child-Pugh Class C) hepatic impairment.
+Caution should be exercised when administering XIFAXAN to these patients.

-- Clostridium difficile-associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including XIFAXAN, and may range in severity from mild diarrhea to fatal colitis.
-If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued
+Clostridium difficile-associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including XIFAXAN, and may range in severity from mild diarrhea to fatal colitis.
+If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.

-XIFAXAN is an IBS-D treatment that1:
+See more videos on XIFAXAN & IBS-DXIFAXAN is an IBS-D

 - Is NOT a controlled substance